 Brexit Timeline: Key Dates As The UK Prepares To Leave The EU

 When is the UK leaving the European Union?
 Will we have a no-deal Brexit?
 Is there going to be a second referendum?
-Here's an in-depth Brexit timeline of all the important dates and developments.
+As Article 50 gets extended, here's an in-depth Brexit timeline of all the important dates and developments.

 The Latest Brexit News:

 Prime Minister Theresa May requested a second extension to the date the UK is to depart from the European Union, with EU leaders agreeing on October 31st.

 Mrs May had wanted to postpone Brexit until June 30th, but Donald Tusk suggested that the UK could have a 'flexible' extension of up to a year, with the ability for the UK to leave as soon as a withdrawal agreement is ratified in Parliament.

 But EU leaders set the date for Halloween, with the Council President warning the UK to "not waste this time".